bright/new-www/content/blog/avoiding-ux-traps-meet-the-frontend-developer-with-a-passion-for-product-design.md

 ## But there was even a storm at some point?
 It wasn’t enough for you?

-I guess my expectations were even higher. :D
+I guess my expectations were even higher. 😁